Texas Health Resources

 Texas Health Resources is a faith-based non-profit health system operating in North Texas, United States.
-It provides both in and out-patient care across its network of facilities.
-The health system includes Texas Health Physician's Group and hospitals identified as Texas Health Presbyterian, Texas Health Arlington Memorial, Texas Health Harris Methodist and Texas Health Huguley.
+It provides both in-patient and out-patient care across its network of facilities.
+The health system includes Texas Health Physicians Group and hospitals identified as Texas Health Presbyterian, Texas Health Arlington Memorial, Texas Health Harris Methodist and Texas Health Huguley.

-Texas Health has 29 hospital locations, including acute-care, short-stay, behavioral health, rehabilitation, and transitional care facilities.
-Texas Health Resources operates, owns or is part of a joint venture across over 350 facilities.
-This includes outpatient centers, satellite emergency rooms, surgery centers, fitness centers, and imaging centers.
-Fortune magazine ranked Texas Health Resources 15th on its 'Top 100 Companies to Work For' list in 2020, based on employee surveys.
-The ranking improved to 7th in 2021.
+Texas Health has 29 hospital locations, including acute care, short stay, behavioral health, rehabilitation, and transitional care facilities.
+Texas Health Resources operates, owns, or is part of a joint venture across over 350 facilities, including outpatient centers, satellite emergency rooms, surgery centers, fitness centers, and imaging centers.

 History

-Texas Health was formed in 1997, with the assets of Fort Worth-based Harris Methodist Health System and Dallas-based Presbyterian Healthcare Resources.
-Later that year, Arlington Memorial Hospital joined the Texas Health system.
+Texas Health was formed in 1997 with the assets of Fort Worth-based Harris Methodist Health System and Dallas-based Presbyterian Healthcare Resources.
+Later that year, Arlington Memorial Hospital joined the Texas Health System.

 In May 2016, Adeptus Health reached an agreement with Texas Health Resources in which it rebranded 27 First Choice Emergency Rooms, and all of the FCERs in Dallas–Fort Worth, under the Texas Health name.
-However, the facilities were closed thereafter, and the properties sold to other entities.
+However, the facilities were closed thereafter, and the properties were sold to other entities.